improbable-eng/phtree-cpp/README.md

 window queries and _k_-nearest neighbor queries, and it scales well with higher dimensions.
 The default implementation is limited to 63 dimensions.

-The API ist mostly analogous to STL's `std::map` and `std::multimap, see function descriptions for details.
+The API ist mostly analogous to STL's `std::map` and `std::multimap`, see function descriptions for details.

 Theoretical background is listed [here](#theory).